If you cannot see images at all on my site click here for an explanation

 What is Thrush?

-Thrush is a bacterial or fungal infection that can thrive in the region of the frog, cleft and sole of the hoof.
+Thrush is of bacterial origin, fusobacterium necrophorum, that can thrive in the region of the frog, cleft and sole of the hoof.
 Some horses are more prone to thrush.
 If the hoof has deep clefts or contracted heels they are more prone to get the infection.
 That type of conformation traps mud, tends to hold moisture, is not open to the air and provides an environment that makes thrush happy.
 Thrush is an anaerobic bacteria.
 That means the bacteria thrives without oxygen.
 Predisposition or not any horse can get thrush.
 If left untreated the thrush can get into the sensitive tissues of the hoof and cause great pain.
 Your horse might present with lameness, react when you pick his hoof, or you might notice an ooze or even blood, along with a nasty odor.
 Call the vet immediately.

 Symptoms